Yasmina El-Abd

 Yasmina El-Abd (ياسمينا العبد; born 8 June 2006) is an Egyptian actress and singer.
-On television, she is known for her roles in the Netflix series Finding Ola (2022–) and the fantasy series Theodosia (2022).
+On television, she is known for her roles in the Netflix series Finding Ola (2022–2024) and the fantasy series Theodosia (2022).

 Early life

-El-Abd was born in Switzerland to a family from Egypt.
-She is 100% Egyptian and proud of her origin, as well as US citizenship, but she self-identifies as Egyptian-Swiss for short.
+El-Abd was born in Switzerland to Egyptian parents.
+She self-identifies as Egyptian-Swiss while also having US citizenship, and has stated she is proud of her Egyptian origin.
 El-Abd grew up in Switzerland before moving to Dubai at age 10.
 She later lived in Cairo and London.
-She speaks English, French, and multiple dialects of Arabic.
+She speaks English, French, Egyptian Arabic and multiple dialects of Arabic.
 El-Abd attended the Diverse Performing Arts School in Dubai and also took acting classes in London.

 Career

 After appearing in a number of commercials and starring in the 2019 short The Shadow of Cairo at the age of 12, El-Abd released three pop singles in 2020: "Mesh Mokhtalefeen", "24 Karat", and "Sawa Sawa".
 This was followed by her feature film debut in Jordanian-born filmmaker Zaid Abu Hamdan's 2021 comedy-drama Daughters of Abdul-Rahman.
 The part was originally written for a 15 year old, and El-Abd was 12 when she successfully auditioned.

 In 2022, El-Abd made her television debut with main roles as Zeina in the Netflix comedy-drama Finding Ola with Hend Sabry and Princess Safiya in first season of the London-set English-language fantasy series Theodosia, an adaptation of the children's novels by Robin LaFevers starring Eloise Little.
 The latter was released on networks such as HBO Max, CBBC, and Globoplay.
-El-Abd also appeared alongside Sabry in the film Fadel & Neama, directed by Ramy Imam.
+El-Abd also appeared alongside Sabry in the film Fadel & Neama, directed by Ramy Imam, marking her debut in Egyptian cinema.
 The following year, she had an ensemble role in the film Sukkar with Hala Al Turk.

 El-Abd played Farah in the Ramadan 2024 series Massar Egbari and featured in the short film anthology In Bloom.
 That same year, El-Abd appeared on the Forbes Middle East 30 under 30 list in the digital stars category.
 She made her Riyadh stage debut in the play Bani Adam.